jolentino/messenger/README.md

-# Express Starter
+# Hatchways Project

-This starter repo will be used for building applications using React, Material-UI, React-Router, Node, & Express.js.
+This repo will be used for building a web-based messenger application using React, Material-UI, React-Router, Node, & Express.js.

-## Getting started

-The project is broken down into a client and server folder.